SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

  mrc.voxel_size = 13.79"; done
 ```

+## Template matching

+In this tutorial the template matching workflow is demonstrated on
+`tomo200528_107.mrc`.
+We recommend to follow along with this one to ensure you get
+correct results.
+You can afterwards try matching on any of the others, but specifically
+`tomo200528_100.mrc` is interesting for comparison: this tilt-series has much
+poorer alignment than 107 and this strongly reflects in the correlation.

-## Part 1: Matching the 80S ribosome with a binary wedge and simple CTF
+### Part 1: Matching the 80S ribosome with a binary wedge and simple CTF

-This section corresponds to the base method where the template is prepared by convolution with a single CTF and is adjusted with a binary wedge during the template matching run.
+This section corresponds to a stripped down method where the template is weighted
+during template matching with a binary wedge (to model the missing wedge) and a CTF
+with a single defocus value.

-### Preparing the template and mask
+#### Preparing the template and mask

-Let's generate a template for the template matching run:
+Let's generate a template for the template matching run by downsampling the
+downloaded EM map:

 ``` bash
 pytom_create_template.py \